realA10001986/Time-Circuits-Display/README.md

 Exhibition mode is persistent; the pre-programmed time will be stored and retrieved after a reboot/power-down.

 Not strictly part of Exhibition mode, but related: If you want your TCD to display specific times in the *Destination Time* and/or *Last Time Departed* displays, you can program those times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays).
 Those times will be displayed, but replaced as soon as a time travel takes place.
 To quickly restore the displays to your pre-programmed times, enter 998 followed by ENTER.
-Note that this only works if **_Make time travels persistent_** is unchecked in the Config Portal.
+Note that this only works if **_Make time travel persistent_** is unchecked in the Config Portal.

 ### Audio Output